borealbirds/WildTrax-dataHarmonization/README.md

 <a name=Dataacquisition></a>
 ## Acquisition of source data and related documentation

 All data acquired and processed by BAM should be stored on the BAM.SharedDrive under their organization/Preject name in the [sourceData folder](https://drive.google.com/drive/folders/1IGI0KLtCkGStspOBi_upXNaOpCz_sC5o).
-The folder structure of a project should look like : sourceData/
+The folder structure of a project should look like that (CWS-ON used as an example) :

+sourceData/
 ├─CWS-ON/
 │ ├─ECCC-ON-Boreal-Eskers/